kailash-manasarovar/statement/docs/timeline/2024/october.md

 - She reminds me of another girl I saw and had numerous photos of ... which I inexplicably cannot find anymore in my storage.
 - The girl was severely malnourished and photographed in various unsettling situations.
 - I think photos of this girl became similarly concerning but this one is prior to or at an early stage of grooming.
+- Who is she?

 ###### Update

-- Here is the girl I meant, I'm not sure it's the same girl as above after all, although it could be.
+- Here is the girl I meant; I'm not sure it's the same girl as above after all, although the series of photos from a pre-grooming state through grooming and then into prostitution or porn was the same.
 - Note the account name *LovelyQuentina*, and the porn references.

 ![pic]( ../../content/images/targeted-women/oct-24/7.5.png)

+- Who is she?

 ##### 4.

 ![pic]( ../../content/images/targeted-women/oct-24/8.png)

 - This girl looks extremely young.
+- Who is she?

 ##### 5.

 ![pic]( ../../content/images/targeted-women/oct-24/9.png)

+- Wind-up account.
+- Who is she?

 ##### 6.

 ![pic]( ../../content/images/targeted-women/oct-24/10.png)

 - The profile account name references ["car lady"](september.md#another-upsetting-targeted-woman): *yeah I car lady*, a message for me.
-- I suspect *Tired Lady* confirms my suspicions the woman was sedated in the car.
+- I suspect *Tired Lady* confirms my suspicions the woman I saw continuously online was sedated in the car.
 - Embroidery is in reference to my sense that all the women of the town were sitting around knitting, or sewing, and wishing death on me; something I told Sandra Diaz and Alessandra about, and no-one else, but it quickly emerged as a stalker meme.

 ##### 7.